Key facts

 What's the Historical Tripos?

 The Cambridge History course (or 'Tripos') covers a wide range of options that encompass three millennia and much of the globe.
-Undergraduates who join us from 2022, will study a substantially new and significantly enhanced course, in which the first two years have been redesigned in order to enhance students' knowledge, skills and employability.
+In 2022, we introduced a substantially new and significantly enhanced course, in which the first two years have been redesigned in order to enhance students' knowledge, skills and employability.
 This programme is divided into Part IA (the first year), Part IB (the second year), and Part II (the third year).
 Part IA enables you to study a broad range of different historical periods and parts of the world, and provides a basis for progression to the greater intellectual challenges of Part IB.
 Part II enables the study of specific problems and themes in greater depth.
 In Part II you also have the option of doing a dissertation (a project investigating a topic of your choice), which can replace one of the set papers.
 Throughout the three years, there is considerable freedom of choice, which permits you to a large extent to devise your own programme of study.

 How is the Tripos taught?